pegros/PEG_DM/README.md

 ## Package Content

 This package contains the following Aura components:
-* **sfpegDmMessagesCmp** to customise the CampaignMessages standard component to hide some buttons or sections depending on the information actually set on the campaign.
+* **sfpegDmMessagesCmp** to customise the `CampaignMessages` standard component to hide some buttons or sections depending on the information actually set on the campaign.

 ![Messages Customization](/media/sfpegDmMessages.png)<br/>
 _Examples of different CampaignMessages customizations_

-* **sfpegDmBulkSendEntryCmp** to use the BulkSendEntry standard component directly on the Campaign record page instead of the Bulk Send Job one, leveraging a direct lookup from the Campaign to e.g. the latest generated Bulk Send Job.
+* **sfpegDmBulkSendEntryCmp** to use the `BulkSendEntry` standard component directly on the Campaign record page instead of the `Bulk Send Job` one, leveraging a direct lookup from the Campaign to e.g. the latest generated Bulk Send Job.

 ![Bulk Send Entry](/media/sfpegDmBulkSendEntry.png)

+* **sfpegDmPersonalizationCmp** to act as a dummy implementation of a Personalisation Component (only a logo + message displayed) when only needing to register a custom Apex class in a `Journey Approval Plugin` standard record (to customise data send in the Data Entry Source in Marketing Cloud).

 ## Components Configuration